-Until very recently it was taken for granted that participants in international or transnational financial transactions were very wealthy individuals, large corporate entities and financial firms.
-But the remittance market illustrates that even people who are not very wealthy may engage on a regular basis in transnational financial transactions.
-23 International financial institutions and domestic banking regulators and politicians have focused on the remittance market in which migrant workers rely on remittance services, which may be informal services or part of the formal financial system, to send money home to their families.
-The remittance market was affected by the economic downturn: during 2009, remittances from the US to Mexico decreased.
-24 On the other hand, remittances to Bangladesh, Pakistan and the Philippines grew.
-25 By 2017 remittance levels were higher than ever, amounting to \$466 billion.
-26 Although the amounts involved in individual remittance transactions may be small, the market as a whole is significant.
+wealthy may engage on a regular basis in transnational financial transactions.29 International financial institutions and domestic banking regulators and politicians have focused on the remittance market in which migrant workers rely on remittance services, which may be informal services or part of the formal financial system, to send money home to their families.
+The remittance market is affected by economic downturns: during 2009, remittances from the US to Mexico decreased.30 On the other hand, remittances to Bangladesh, Pakistan and the Philippines grew.31 By 2017 remittance levels were higher than ever, amounting to \$466 billion.32 Although the amounts involved in individual remittance transactions may be small, the market as a whole has been significant.
+The World Bank predicted in early 2020 that the pandemic would have a negative impact on the remittance market,33 but in January 2021 the Mexican Central Bank announced that Mexicans working in the US sent record amounts home during 2020.34

 Remittance systems raise issues for regulators concerned about money laundering.
-The Financial Action Task Force (FATF) has identified alternative (i.e. informal or unregulated) remittance systems as possible vehicles for money laundering.27 But even
+The Financial Action Task Force (FATF) has identified alternative (i.e. informal or unregulated) remittance systems as possible vehicles for money laundering.35 But even